Coronal mass ejection: Interactions in the heliosphere

 CMEs typically reach Earth one to five days after leaving the Sun.
 The strongest deceleration or acceleration occurs close to the Sun, but it can continue even beyond Earth orbit (1 AU), which was observed using measurements at Mars and by the Ulysses spacecraft.
 ICMEs faster than about 500 km/s eventually drive a shock wave.
 This happens when the speed of the ICME in the frame of reference moving with the solar wind is faster than the local fast magnetosonic speed.
 Such shocks have been observed directly by coronagraphs in the corona, and are related to type II radio bursts.
 They are thought to form sometimes as low as (solar radii).
 They are also closely linked with the acceleration of solar energetic particles.

 As ICMEs propagate through the interplanetary medium, they may collide with other ICMEs in what is referred to as CME–CME interaction or CME cannibalism.

-During such CME-CME interactions, the first CME may clear the way for the second one and/or when two CMEs collide it can lead to more severe impacts on Earth.
+During such CME-CME interactions, the first CME may clear the way for the second one, a process called "preconditioning", and/or when two CMEs collide it can lead to more severe impacts on Earth.
 Historical records show that the most extreme space weather events involved multiple successive CMEs.
 For example, the famous Carrington event in 1859 had several eruptions and caused auroras to be visible at low latitudes for four nights.
 Similarly, the solar storm of September 1770 lasted for nearly nine days, and caused repeated low-latitude auroras.
 The interaction between two moderate CMEs between the Sun and Earth can create extreme conditions on Earth.
 Recent studies have shown that the magnetic structure in particular its chirality/handedness, of a CME can greatly affect how it interacts with Earth's magnetic field.
 This interaction can result in the conservation or loss of magnetic flux, particularly its southward magnetic field component, through magnetic reconnection with the interplanetary magnetic field.